telerik/blazor-docs/knowledge-base/wizard-skip-step.md

 How to skip one or more Wizard steps, based on the results of another step?

-The [Wizard flow is linear]({%slug wizard-structure-stepper%}#linear-flow), so I can't disable steps, but I need to skip an unneeded step programmatically, based on a custom condition in a previous step.
+The [Wizard flow is set to linear]({%slug wizard-structure-stepper%}#linear-flow), so I can't disable steps, but I need to skip an unneeded step programmatically, based on a custom condition in a previous step.

 ## Solution